KaiHotz/react-formik-ui/README.md

 ## NEW in v4:

-**Updateed to use Formik v2:** React Formik UI was updated to use Formik v2  and the hooks implementation from thet Formik version.
+**Updateed to use Formik v2:** React Formik UI was updated to use Formik v2  and their hooks implementation.
 That means that you need to have Formik v2 installed to use React Formik UI v4.
+If you haven't updated, please do so.

 **Bundle size decreased:** Wepack-Blocks got replased by a custom wepack config to render the styleguide, as well, since we could remove the connect HOC from Formik now the bundle gets minimized through the Rollup Tether plguin.